 I wanted to thank my friend Alyssa for chatting with me when I felt down and encouraging me to write about it!

-PS: Anyone else find this amusing?
+PS: Does anyone else find this amusing?
 7 Jokes You’ll Only Understand If You’re A Homebody Through And Through